OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

   To do so, you have asked the third-party vendor if these themes and modules are compatible with version 7 of OXID eShop.

-  For updating existing modules from OXID eShop 6.5.x to OXID eShop 7, see :ref:`update/eshop_from_65_to_7/modules:Modules`.
+  For updating existing modules from OXID eShop 6.5.x to OXID eShop 7, see :ref:`update/eshop_from_65_to_7/modules:Updating modules`.

 |procedure|